-9. Geolocation
+10. Geolocation

-Switch geolocation options off by default (unless you can demonstrate a compelling reason for geolocation, taking account of the best interests of the child), and provide an obvious sign for children when location tracking is active.
-Options which make a child's location visible to others should default back to off at the end of each session.
+Switch geolocation options off by default (unless you can demonstrate a compelling reason for geolocation to be switched on by default, taking account of the best interests of the child), and provide an obvious sign for children when location tracking is active.
+Options which make a child's location visible to others should default back to 'off' at the end of each session.